ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 In case the snapshot was from a different FreeBeeGee version, it will be converted each time you set up a room with it.
 To avoid having to do this every time, save a new snapshot after opening the room, and repeat the steps above with the new `*.zip`.

-## Creating custom snapshots
+## How can I create my own custom game snapshot?

 You can create custom game snapshots from scratch, too.
 Just create a `*.zip` file that follows the [FreeBeeGee snapshot format](snapshots.md).
 You can then upload your zip like any other snapshot, or install it permanently on the server (see above).

-## Pieces are missing after converting a snapshot
+## Why are pieces missing after converting a snapshot?

 This happens when uploading older snapshots that use features that changed or were removed.
 Most of the time your library should be fine, but pieces on the table might be replaced with placeholder boxes.
 These boxes are a hint what is missing now.
-Delete them and add the pieces again, or empty the table and start from scratch.
+Delete them from the table and add the pieces again, or empty the table and start from scratch.

-## Reporting bugs
+## How can I report bugs?

 Please help making FreeBeeGee better by reporting bugs you encounter!